Reading Time: 5 minutes

-Efficient transport networks are the backbone of a thriving economy.
-Therefore transportation planning must take into account a number of far-reaching effects on the natural environment, society, and road users.
-Roads have the power to transform communities and economies.
-In this post, we look at the behind-the-scenes workings of our country’s vast transportation networks.
+Efficient transport networks form the backbone of a thriving economy, making transportation planning essential.
+Planners must consider its impact on the environment, society, and road users.
+Roads can transform communities and economies.
+This post explores the inner workings of our country’s extensive transportation networks.

 Just how many lane miles do we have?